cyber-shah/6740-labs/lab-2/Part 1.md

 In condition a, the port is closed, b marks the port as filtered whereas c, means that the port could be open or filters are blocking the communication.
 Therefore, no response means that the port could be open.
-### 14. (Bonus) Describe your results using ZMap scanning the virtual network.
+### 14. (Bonus)
+>Describe your results using ZMap scanning the virtual network.
 Discuss the differ- ences between nmap and ZMap, in terms of design, functionality, techniques, and performance.
+### 15. DNS enumeration

-### 15. What additional DNS names did you find with DNS enumeration?
+> What additional DNS names did you find with DNS enumeration?

+nice.ep.int.e-netsec.org and crew.ep.int.e-netsec.org
 ```bash
 pi@raspberry:~$ sudo dnsmap ep.int.e-netsec.org -w /root/wordlists/dns4.wordlist
 dnsmap 0.35 - DNS Network Mapper